Perfect snow conditions for cross-country skiing. The ski tracks are 'pressed' each day by grooming machines creating a smooth surface.

 This list of names can cause confusion amongst would be skiers, so just think of ‘cross-country’ as travelling on snow under your own steam with lightweight boots, skis, and poles and accept that it has various names.

 There is then a sub-division within ‘cross-country’.
 Stick with me; it doesn’t have to be complicated.
 You have two choices, you may choose to ski in the ‘classic’ style, which is the original form of ‘cross-country’, or ‘skate’, which is an offshoot and uses a different technique and slightly different equipment.

 At Tracks and Trails our trips focus on ‘classic’ OR ‘skate’.
-In the following film you will see a good example of the two styles of ‘cross-country’ which we teach, both ‘classic’, which is for journeying, and ‘skate’ which is your gym work out.
+In the following short film you will see an example of the two styles of ‘cross-country’ which we teach, both ‘classic’, which is for journeying, and ‘skate’ which is your gym work out.

 Why try ‘cross-country’ skiing?

 It is a truly wonderful way to escape the crowds and infrastructure of ‘downhill’ ski resorts, while still enjoying a winter landscape.
 To be able to ski along the prepared cross-country trails through forests, valleys, and mountains is a joy.
 Think of the silence, solitude, and splendour of a snow-covered countryside.

 Return home after a day of ‘cross-country’ to a cosy hotel infused with a sense of well-being and with muscles that have earned a sauna and dinner.
 Below is a short film taken in the Jura Mountains on the Swiss French frontier, which shows typical ‘cross-country’ terrain as featured on our Trans Jura Swiss.